 It depends on the program and your situation.
 If you or your spouse are a veteran, you may qualify for a VA loan with zero money down.
-If you aren't a veteran, and you live in a small town, you may qualify for a USDA loan with no money down.
-Additionally, many townships and cities have downpayment assistance funds available.
-Other programs need 3% down and allow you to use gift funds from relatives.
-When we talk, I can give you more info about all your options.
+If you aren’t a veteran, we can look at FHA or Conventional programs which start at 3% down payment.

 You can finance some of your closing costs, but it needs to be written into your contract as a seller credit.
 Essentially, you add a little extra money to your offer and then make the seller pay the closing costs.
 Be sure to discuss this with your real estate agent and me before you make your offer, if you want to do that.

 We typically close approximately 30 days after your contract is written and agreed upon.
 To close more quickly, we highly recommend that you send us your pay stubs and other documentation after your preapproval but before you put in your offer on a house.